Our Current Time-lapse Projects in Wales

-We currently have lots of time-lapse cameras out and about in different sites in Wales, including Pontypridd, Newport, Shotton and Connah’s Quay.
+We currently have lots of time-lapse cameras out and about in different sites in Wales, including Pontypridd, Abergele, Shotton and Connah’s Quay.
 You can see more about these projects below:

 COMET project – Pontypridd